Vietnam.vn - Nền tảng quảng bá Việt Nam

 In 2024, the Ministry of Natural Resources and Environment will strengthen its direction, establish inspection teams, review, resolve, and remove difficulties and obstacles related to projects that are slow to put land into use or do not put land into use nationwide.

-In particular, there has been a lack of timely and resolute review, inspection, and handling of projects with violations regarding slow progress in land use (many projects have been inspected and conclusions issued since 2018 and 2019, but to date there has been no final decision on handling.
+In particular, there has been a lack of timely and decisive review, inspection, and handling of projects with violations regarding slow progress in land use (many projects have been inspected and conclusions issued since 2018 and 2019, but to date there has been no final decision on handling.

 In addition, the implementation of regulations on planning adjustment, construction investment project appraisal, construction licensing... in many localities has not yet complied with regulations, resulting in many complicated procedures, leading to prolonged construction investment time.

-Perfecting policies to handle and remove
+Perfecting policies to handle and resolve

 In addition, develop a Government Decree detailing the handling of projects that do not put land into use, are slow to put land into use, and have their investment terminated to ensure that problems are basically resolved.

-By early 2022, the whole country had 908 projects and works that had not put land into use, were slow to put land into use (still unresolved problems), with an area of 28,155 hectares, of which 172/908 projects had land recovered and project activities had been terminated, with an area of 6,922 hectares; 226/908 projects had land use extensions, with an area of 1,719 hectares; 106/908 projects were being processed, with an area of 1,206 hectares; 404/908 projects had not been processed, with an area of 18,308 hectares.
+By early 2022, the whole country had 908 projects and works that had not put land into use or were slow to put land into use (still unresolved problems), with an area of 28,155 hectares, of which 172/908 projects had land recovered and project activities had been terminated, with an area of 6,922 hectares; 226/908 projects had land use extensions, with an area of 1,719 hectares; 106/908 projects were being processed, with an area of 1,206 hectares; 404/908 projects had not been processed, with an area of 18,308 hectares.

 The Department also said that in 2024, the Ministry of Natural Resources and Environment will strengthen its direction, establish inspection teams, review, resolve, and remove difficulties and obstacles related to projects that are slow to put land into use or not put land into use nationwide to free up land resources for socio-economic recovery and development.